celery/celery/docs/userguide/application.rst

 .. topic:: The "default app".

-    Celery did not always work this way, it used to be that there was only a module-based API, and for backwards compatibility the old API is still there.
+    Celery did not always have applications, it used to be that there was only a module-based API, and for backwards compatibility the old API is still there until the release of Celery 5.0.

     Celery always creates a special app that is the "default app", and this is used if no custom application has been instantiated.